zowe/zowe-explorer-vscode/README.md

 3. Select a USS file you want to rename.
 4. Right-click the USS file and select the **Rename USS file** option.
 5. Change the name of the USS file.

-#### Copy USS files

-1. Navigate to the explorer tree.
-2. Open the **USS** bar.
-3. Right-click the USS file you want to copy and select the **Copy USS file** option.
-4. Right-click the USS directory and select the **Paste USS file** option.
-5. Enter the name of the copied USS file.

 #### Download, edit, and upload an existing file